The Gay Birders’ Club was formed in 1994 in response to an advert placed in Gay Times urging LGBT birdwatchers to get in contact.

 The Club respects the need for discretion and confidentiality.
 Your name and details will not be passed to anyone else without your prior permission.
 We would, however, encourage you to permit your name and contact details to be forwarded to your Regional Representative to ensure that the events they organise suit you and others in your area.
 All mailing is done in plain envelopes.
 The Club is non-profit making and all monies raised go towards the production of the newsletter, the cost of advertising in the gay and birding press and to conservation work.

-Since 2002 over £4,000 has been donated to conservation projects, including supporting RSPB and BTO appeals and sponsoring two species in the 2007-11 BTO Atlas project.
+Since 1999 the Club has donated over £12,000 to conservation projects, including supporting RSPB and BTO appeals and sponsoring two species in the 2007-11 BTO Atlas project.

 If you would like to join the Gay Birders’ Club or contact us to find out more, please visit our Join Us page .